 The Ceridwen Centre is tucked away in an area of outstanding natural beauty yet only one mile to the nearest main road linking Carmarthen.
 This makes it extremely easy to reach from the East and only 25 minutes from the M4/A48 route that ends at Carmarthen.
 Average journey time from London is 4 hours by car or train.

 Once you’ve come to the end of the M4 and then the A48, going West, you will reach Carmarthen.
 After the Carmarthen Town sign there is a roundabout (also the McDonalds & Morrisons roundabout) turn right here signposted to Hospital & Llandeilo.
 Follow signs to Hospital.
 After having gone past the hospital you should get to the final roundabout, take the right and you’re now on the A484 to Cardigan.
-After having driven for about 12 miles/25 mins you will enter the small village of Rhos.
-Following the main road still, pass the Lamb Inn on the LHS and follow the 200 metre stretch of hedge.
-Turn/fork left just after a white house on the RHS (there is a large blue sign at the top of the road).
-Keep going down the lane for at least a mile, having passed a couple of houses and a phone box about half way.
-Ceridwen is set back on the left, just past the main farm and before the hairpin bend.
+After having driven for about 6 miles mins you will enter the small village of Cynwyl Elfed where there is a diversion because of a landslide onto the road just past this village.
+The diversion means that you will go straight up the hill in Cynwyl Elfed past the Premier shop as opposed to turning right just past the premier shop.
+This diversion uses the alternative route B4333 Carmarthen – Newcastle Emlyn – follow this route for about 5 miles and then about 1 mile after you have passed through the village of Hermon and 300 metres after you have passed a turning on your left (B4299) turn right towards Rhos, where after about 2 miles you will rejoin the A484 turn left here towards the village of Rhos.
+Following the main road still, pass the Lamb of Rhos Inn on the LHS and follow the 400 metre stretch of hedge.
+Turn/fork left just after a white house on the RHS (there is a large blue sign at the top of the road meaning no sat nav lorries).
+Keep going down the lane for 1.1 miles, having passed a couple of houses and a phone box about half way and you will reach Penybanc Farm where the main reception is.
+Just past Penybanc on the left is Ceridwen set back on the left, just past the main farm and before the hairpin bend.

 Directions from the North via Aberystwyth & Llandysul along the A486